joomla/user-interface-text/punctuation.md

 #### Ampersand
-Use 'and' rather than an '&', unless it's part of a trademark.
+Unless in a title or referring to a title use 'and' rather than an '&', unless it's part of a trademark.
+Where it is used then it should be `&amp;` and not `&`

 #### Apostrophes
 Used to indicate a missing letter or letters (can't, we'd) or a possessive (David's book).